 The use of tools in the violent by chimpanzees has been practical and well established for sometime now and in statement recently chimps have also been pragmatic successfully hunting lemurs with crude yet character-crafted spears.
 On the other hand tool use by gorillas in the unruly has been little pragmatic and indeed not to the same level or sophistication as they’re more rambunctious cousins, the chimpanzee.
 So then do these observations lay to relax once and for all the age old dilemma about “which species of ape is second to man in intelligence?”

 Many of the sophisticated behavioral patterns and attributes characteristic of humans are assumed to originate from the front lobe and in statement this corner of the reason has been identified as the most probable nominee responsible for species-explicit cognitive ability and characteristics.

-Bearing this in mind, it's little sensation the researchers and scientists are eagerly studying anatomical comparisons of the brains of the great apes (man inclusive) with particular weight on the forward lobes of the logical hemispheres of the mind.
+Bearing this in mind, it is little sensation the researchers and scientists are eagerly studying anatomical comparisons of the brains of the great apes (man inclusive) with particular weight on the forward lobes of the logical hemispheres of the mind.

-Though it's now understood that easy head-to-body number comparisons are dolefully inadequate to assess global intellectual capability there is still some cherish in applying it as a tool of rate or at the very slightest as a comparative assessment.
+Though it is now understood that easy head-to-body number comparisons are dolefully inadequate to assess global intellectual capability there is still some cherish in applying it as a tool of rate or at the very slightest as a comparative assessment.